The Twin Dragons Series: Dragon's Blood - Book cover

 Eventually, I barely open a slit in my eye just to see where they are standing.

-I close it half a second later when I quickly take in the two humongous Dragon heads hovering over my bed, just over my body.
+I close it half a second later when I quickly take in the two enormous Dragon heads hovering over my bed, just over my body.

 This is when they speak.

 Luvenia is beautiful when she’s quiet, isn’t she?
-Sylvan mocks me to Thad, unaware I can hear their thoughts as I stay quietly hiding in the corners of their minds.
+Sylvan teases Thad, unaware I can hear their thoughts as I stay quietly hiding in the corners of their minds.

 She’s always quiet, brother.
-Thad seems annoyed with Sylvan’s choice of words. ~She has the blood of a Rogue.~
+Thad sounds annoyed with Sylvan’s choice of words. ~She has the blood of a Rogue.~

-She talked too much today for my liking, Sylvan replies sharply, ~but I don’t like her keeping to herself either.~
+She talked too much today for my liking, Sylvan retorts sharply, ~but I don’t like her keeping to herself either.~

-Is she not the most beautiful female you have ever laid eyes upon?
-Thaddeus adds, suddenly dead serious.
+Isn’t she the most beautiful female you’ve ever seen?
+Thaddeus asks, suddenly dead serious.

-Beautiful enough to warrant many eyes.
-Sylvan’s reply almost has me out of the bed in that instant.
-I want to dig my nails into his throat.
+Beautiful enough to attract many eyes.
+Sylvan’s reply almost has me leaping out of bed.
+I want to claw at his throat.

-Except I know the consequences of exposing my secret.
+But I know the consequences of revealing my secret.
 At least this way, I have freedom.
 So I stay put, pretending to sleep as I listen.

 The only eyes that make her nervous are ours.
-Thaddeus is so certain. ~Let’s leave her be.
+Thaddeus sounds so sure. ~Let’s leave her be.
 We should let her rest while she can.~

 I hear them leave.
-My nerves—which I hated he knew I felt around them—eased as they got farther and farther from me.
+My nerves—which I hate that he knows I feel around them—ease as they get farther and farther from me.

-The look in her eyes will be worth it.
+The look in her eyes will be priceless.
 I wonder when Madeline will tell her?
 Thaddeus adds mockingly, and they both laugh.

 I don’t hear any more from them as they take off from the outside ledge and disappear.